benmo009/duckiebot-parking/README.md

 Setup the custom map by copying the files in `sim_files/` to their respective folders in `gym-duckietown/gym-duckietown`.

 Setup the catkin workspace in the repository.
 See ROS [workspace documentation](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)
 ## Running Teleop Code On Simulator
 First start ros with `$ roscore`

 Run just the sim with `$ rosrun robotics_project sim.py`

+(Note: You may have to comment out line 451 in `gym-duckietown/gym-duckietown/simulator.py` : `logger.info('using user tile start: %s' % self.user_tile_start)`

 Run a keyboard teleop node with `$ rosrun teleop_twist_keyboard teleop_twist_keyboard.py`